 Should goats be locked up at night?
 Goats should always be locked up in some way at night.
 Goats need protection from predators but may not need to be locked in a goat house.
 In addition to housing protection, goats can be locked in protective fencing or guardian animals to be kept safe.

 What are the most effective ways to keep goats safe?
 I polled over 300 goat owners and discovered that almost 60% of goat owners lock their goats up at night.
 40% do not.
-Why not?
-Because they use other forms of protection for their goat friends.
+The reasons may surprise you.

 Here are five of the most frequently used goat protection options, ordered from what I consider the most important to the least optimal level of protection.
 You can decide which (or which combination) is best for you.